← Home

 python build_evidence_package.py 02_raw_usdt_trc20_sample.json output_dir

-Therefore, in virtual currency fund-chain tracing, a transaction hash should not be treated merely as a query entry point.
-It should become the starting point of the on-chain evidence preservation process.
-The first step of on-chain forensics is not to draw a complex fund graph, but to preserve the first transaction clearly.
+In virtual-currency fund-flow analysis, the transaction hash should not be treated merely as a query entry point.
+Instead, it should become the entry point of the evidence preservation process.
+The basic work of on-chain forensics is not to draw complex graphs at the beginning, but to first preserve each key transaction as an evidence unit that can be reviewed, verified, and further expanded.